rdevathu/neoCarto/ML_Pipeline_README.md

 # Quick test with subset of configurations
 uv run python run_experiments.py --quick

-# Full experiment suite (WARNING: This runs 288 experiments!)
+# Full experiment suite (WARNING: This runs 576 experiments - includes bootstrap variants!)
 uv run python run_experiments.py

 # Dry run to see what would be executed